 The president of the university and, in the president's absence or by the president's designation, the dean of the School of Medicine or the dean's representative, shall be chair of the Faculty of Medicine.
 The chair of the Faculty Council shall serve as vice-chair of the Faculty of Medicine.
 The Faculty_of Medicine shall have a secretary who shall be appointed by the dean.
-The secretary shall provide due notice of all faculty meetings and the agenda thereof to the members of the faculty and distribute to the members the minutes of each meeting.
+The Secretary shall provide to the Faculty of Medicine due notice of all Faculty and Faculty Council meetings and the agenda thereof and supply the minutes of each meeting in a timely manner.
 The office of the dean shall be requested to supply appropriate administrative support for these functions.